| Cheer on UST Alumni in Marathon |

 The Chevron Houston Marathon Race Weekend will bring roughly a quarter-million people to the Houston area making Race Day the largest single-day sporting event in Houston.

-’03, chief marketing officer and executive vice president of Kickerillo Companies, originally organized the Cheer Party tradition in 2007, but gives credit to a fellow alumna Marty Thompson
+Kelli Kickerillo ’03, chief marketing officer and executive vice president of Kickerillo Companies, originally organized the Cheer Party tradition in 2007, but gives credit to a fellow alumna Marty Thompson for the idea.

 “I took on the task of organizing the event and turned it into a mini-fundraiser for the Alumni Board,” Kickerillo said.“The party has grown so much, and it's still one of the most exciting events I attend for UST.”